Dorothy Richard Starling Chair in Classical Violin

 A devoted mentor to young musicians, Ms. Winkler is the recipient of Rice University's prestigious Julia Mile Chance Award for excellence in teaching.
 Her students can be found among the ranks of national and international competition winners as well as in the world’s leading orchestras and chamber ensembles.
 Additionally, Ms. Winkler’s students have been the recipients of such prestigious awards as the Watson Fellowship, the Fulbright Award, and the Pulitzer Prize in Music.
 As an adjudicator, Ms. Winkler has served on the panel of organizations such as The Carl Nielsen International Violin Competition, The American String Teachers Association's National Competition (ASTA), The Concert Artist Guild of New York, The Yellow Springs Chamber Music Competition, The Midland-Odessa National Young Artists Competition, The Lennox-Richardson National Young Artist Competition, The Corpus Christi International Young Artist Competition, and the General Motors Seventeen National Competition.

 The Philadelphia-born artist attended Indiana University where she received her Bachelor of Music degree, magna cum laude, as well as the coveted Performer's Certificate.
 She also attended the University of Michigan where she received her Master of Music degree, summa cum laude.
-Formerly on the faculty of the Oberlin Conservatory and The Cleveland Institute of Music, as well as serving as a visiting professor at Indiana’s Jacobs School of Music and the University of Southern California’s Thornton School of Music, Ms. Winkler has been a Professor of Violin at the Shepherd School of Music for the past 21 years.
-Additionally, she continues her relationship as a visiting professor at the middle school attached to the Central Conservatory of Music in Beijing, China.
-During the summer she is on the artist faculty of the Music Academy of the West in Santa Barbara, California, where she holds the Dorothy Richard Starling Chair in Violin.
+Formerly on the faculty of the Oberlin Conservatory and The Cleveland Institute of Music, as well as serving as a visiting professor at Indiana’s Jacobs School of Music and the University of Southern California’s Thornton School of Music, Ms. Winkler has been a Professor of Violin at the Shepherd School of Music for the past 21 years, holding the Dorothy Richard Starling Chair in Classical Violin since 2011.
+During the summer she is on the artist faculty of the Music Academy of the West in Santa Barbara, California, where she also holds the Dorothy Richard Starling Chair in Violin.